MSeidelFed/KineticMSI/USAGE.md

 ## Step 3 - Determining which incorporation proxy matches the biology

-here we derive several isotope incorporation proxies from the IsoCorrectoR produced tables and determine which one resembles better the biology on the system and thus is a legitimate proxy to enrichment percentage.
+Here we derive several isotope incorporation proxies from the IsoCorrectoR produced tables and determine which one resembles better the biology on the system and thus is a legitimate proxy to enrichment percentage.

-* First a function is provided in order to produce:
+* First, a function is provided in order to produce:

     * A file with the corrected M0s